17 out of 20 people found this review helpfulwrite a review of this game

 There are plenty of emotional scenes in Final Fantasy VIII, with the famous dance scene stealing the show.
 That scene is probably the closest thing to TV drama-like entertainment you'll encounter in the world of video games.
 It is very fun to watch and belongs to my favorite video game cutscenes of all times.
 Generally, the CG movies in this game truly enhance the atmosphere.
 Instead of being just pointless eye-candy, those (mostly short and silent) sequences serve as little dramatic intermezzi that refresh the narrative and help to emphasize important events by taking them "out" of the gameplay.

-Final Fantasy VIII has great visuals.
-The "realistic" characters were a correct design choice for a game that attempted to move away from epic fantasy towards "real life" melodrama.
-Graphical details constitute a great deal of the game's special atmosphere: pay attention to some of the characters' clothes and outfits, decorations on the streets in towns, train design, etc. Gorgeous, stylish pre-rendered backgrounds and real-time 3D battle graphics surpass everything the Playstation has seen before.
+Final Fantasy VIII has exquisite visuals.
+The "realistic" characters were a correct design choice for a game that attempted to move away from epic fantasy towards modern-day melodrama.
+Graphical details constitute a great deal of the game's special atmosphere: pay attention to some of the characters' clothes and outfits, decorations on the streets in towns, train design, etc. Gorgeous, stylish pre-rendered backgrounds and real-time 3D battle graphics surpass everything the PlayStation has seen before.